Spanish dialects and varieties: Mutual intelligibility

-The different dialects and accents do not block cross-understanding among the educated.
+The different dialects and accents do not block cross-understanding among relatively educated speakers.
 Meanwhile, the basilects have diverged more.
 The unity of the language is reflected in the fact that early imported sound films were dubbed into one version for the entire Spanish-speaking market.
-Currently, films not originally in Spanish (usually Hollywood productions) are dubbed separately into two accents: one for Spain and one for the Americas (using a neutral standardized accent without regionalisms).
+Currently, films not originally in Spanish (usually Hollywood productions) are typically dubbed separately into two or sometimes three accents: one for Spain (standardized Peninsular Spanish without regional terms and pronunciations), and for the Americas, either just one (Mexican), or two: a Mexican one for most of the Americas (using a neutral standardized accent without regionalisms) and one in Rioplatense Spanish for Argentina, Uruguay, and Paraguay.
 Some high-budget productions, however, such as the Harry Potter film series, have had dubs in three or more of the major accents.
 On the other hand, productions from another Spanish-language country are seldom dubbed.
 Exceptionally, the made-in-Spain animated features Dogtanian and the Three Muskehounds and The World of David the Gnome, as well as TV serials from the Andean countries such as Karkú (Chile), have had a Mexican dub.
 The popularity of telenovelas and music familiarizes the speakers with other accents of Spanish.

 Prescription and a common cultural and literary tradition, among other factors, have contributed to the formation of a loosely defined register which can be termed Standard Spanish (or "Neutral Spanish"), which is the preferred form in formal settings, and is considered indispensable in academic and literary writing, the media, etc. This standard tends to disregard local grammatical, phonetic and lexical peculiarities, and draws certain extra features from the commonly acknowledged canon, preserving (for example) certain verb tenses considered "bookish" or archaic in most other dialects.

+Mutual intelligibility in Spanish does not necessarily mean a translation is wholly applicable in all Spanish-speaking countries, especially when conducting health research that requires precision.
+For example, an assessment of the applicability of QWB-SA's Spanish version in Spain showed that some translated terms and usage applied US-specific concepts and regional lexical choices and cannot be successfully implemented without adaptation.